bottlerocket-os/bottlerocket/README.md

 ### Update methods

 There are several ways of updating your Bottlerocket hosts.
+We provide tools for automatically updating hosts, as well as an API for direct control of updates.

+#### Automated updates

 For EKS variants of Bottlerocket, we recommend using the [Bottlerocket update operator](https://github.com/bottlerocket-os/bottlerocket-update-operator) for automated updates.
-You can also use one of the methods below for direct control of updates.

-For the ECS preview variant of Bottlerocket, we recommend updating hosts using one of the methods below, until further automation is ready.
+For the ECS variant of Bottlerocket, we recommend using the [Bottlerocket ECS updater](https://github.com/bottlerocket-os/bottlerocket-ecs-updater/) for automated updates.

 #### Update API